erikhyrkas/snakes/training_data/llama-stories_0.md

 The silence was oppressive, punctuated by the creaking of my own bones as the station disintegrated around me.
 I waited – and listened.

 A faint whisper echoed through the comms device once more: "You should have stayed on board."<end>
-Here is a prompt to request this story:

 Write a tale of revenge and retribution set in the forsaken village of Ravenswood, where a 59-year-old woman named Emilia Stoneberry seeks vengeance for her daughter's murder two decades prior, and as she does, the village itself seems to crumble into chaos.<start>The village of Ravenswood lay shrouded in an eternal gloom, as if the very skies themselves had grown tired of its inhabitants' cruelty.
 In this forsaken place, Emilia Stoneberry dwelled, a 59-year-old woman with eyes that seemed to hold a thousand midnights within them.

 It had been twenty years since her daughter, Sophia, was taken from her, never to return.
 The villagers whispered among themselves of the "accident" on the old windmill's floorboards, how it was just an unfortunate coincidence that Sophia's body was found there, crushed by a falling beam.
 Emilia knew better.
 She had seen the cruel smiles, the knowing glances, as the men of Ravenswood celebrated their victory.